lucasrod2024/Portfolio/README.md

 To view this portfolio locally:
 [Portfolio.zip](https://github.com/user-attachments/files/16809343/Portfolio.zip)

-1. Clone this repository.
+1. Download the Zip File: Click the Portfolio.zip link to download the file.
+2. Extract the Zip File: Unzip the downloaded file to a folder on your computer.
-2. Open `index.html` in your web browser.
+3. Open the Portfolio: Open index.html from the extracted folder in your web browser.

 ## Usage
 Navigate through the portfolio to view my projects, skills, and contact information.